rikosintie/Discovery/Helper-scripts.md

 The Procurve switches support the Link Layer discovery protocol (lldp).
 LLDP is an open standard protocol so it will be found on most non-Cisco devices.
 If you are using Mac/Linux you can install the LLDP daemon and participate.
 I recommend doing that because it's very useful to be able to see what you are connected to.
 Also, if you run `show lldp` on a switch, you will see your device.

+Here is my Ubuntu laptop as seen by the 2920:
+`24        | 54 bf 64 3b 9c 68  28 d0 ea 93 2a 42  wlp61s0   1S1K-G5-5587 `

+Here is an explanation of of output:

+- 24 - The port the lldp neighbor is connected to
+- 54 bf 64 3b 9c 68 - The Chassis ID.
+In this case, it's the mac address of my laptop's ethernet interface
+- 28 d0 ea 93 2a 42 - The port ID.
+This mac address of the wireless interface That is the interface that is connected to the network.
+- wlp61s0 - The name of the wireless interface that is connected to the network.
+- 1S1K-G5-5587 - The hostname of my laptop

 ### Installing LLDP on Ubuntu

 This [blog](https://blog.marquis.co/posts/2015-09-07-installing-lldp-on-ubuntu/) is a good starting point for installing LLDP on Ubuntu.
 There are many public blogs on how to do it and a quick Google search or asking chatGPT will get you started.